Justine is a writer, teacher, mother and mountain bike rider.

 What Does "Groceries" Mean for You?

-The first step to saving money in your groceries budget is to define what "Groceries" means to you.
-Does this category mean just food, or does it also contain some of these items:
+The first step to saving money in your groceries budget is to define what "groceries" means to you.
+This category may mean just food or it may also contain some of these items:

 - Household supplies